 Pharmacy teams can supply one box – each containing seven tests – per individual and up to four boxes can be provided in one transaction, PSNC says.
 The box of seven tests allows the individual to perform twice-weekly tests over a three-week period, allowing for one void test.

-Test kits can be ordered free of charge from Alliance Healthcare using the following details:
+As of July 1*, test kits can only be ordered (free of charge) from Alliance Healthcare, using the following details:

 An online NHS map will show sites where patients can acquire lateral flow tests, PSNC says.
 Pharmacies will automatically be added to the map the week after contractors have signed up to provide the service via the NHS Business Services Authority (NHS BSA) Manage Your Service portal (MYS), PSNC continues.
 All the online details of participating pharmacies will be managed by the NHS Test and Trace team.